Does CBD Oil Work for Pain Relief?

 This means that patients are free to find a level that works for them, safe knowing they won’t do themselves any harm.

-CBD Dosage for Pain
+How to Use CBD Oil for Pain

 When dosing to treat chronic or constant pain, the required level of CBD will be higher than that of other illnesses.

-Typically, when starting with CBD oil pain therapy, it is best to begin at about 5 to 10 milligrams a day and slowly build that dosage.
+When starting with CBD oil pain therapy, it is best to begin at about 5 to 10 milligrams a day and slowly build that dosage.

-Do keep in mind that the dose will need to increase for effective relief.
+Remember that the dose will need to increase for effective relief.

 The Basic CBD Oil Dosage Guidelines:

 Go slow and maintain that dosage for at least two to three days.

 You can divide these doses during the day.
 Remember that CBD oil works best by building up over time.

-Consult with your doctor.
-This can’t be stressed highly enough but always consult with your doctor, especially if you are considering moving away from conventional painkillers to CBD products.
+Please always consult with your doctor, especially if you are considering moving away from conventional painkillers to just using CBD products alone.

 There are some drug interactions that your doctor may want to discuss with you before you start CBD therapy.

-Why Do You Need Dosage Guidelines?
+Why Do You Need Dosage Guidelines for CBD Pain Relief?

 Starting with a low dosage will allow your body to acclimate to CBD.

-You may have some mild side effects, such as mild stomach aches and a dry mouth.
+You may have mild side effects, such as stomach aches and a dry mouth.

 You may not feel any effect, but CBD oil for pain does not always take effect immediately.
 In some cases, it may even take up to 30 days.

 If you don’t feel any relief after a few days, try upping your dosage slightly.